jackyhuynh/ProblemSolvingKB/README.md

 ## Content:

 [![Watch the video](https://github.com/jackyhuynh/collection_of_python_fundamental_exercises/blob/main/images/Angela.JPG)](https://100daysofpython.dev/)
-- The projects are come from Fundamental Coding Challenges.
+- Majority of the projects in this directory are come from 100 Days of Code.